 “These Hands Don’t Hurt”

-The Fraternity of Alpha Kappa Lambda understands that sexual assault and domestic violence is a serious problem in society today.
+The Fraternity of Alpha Kappa Lambda understands that sexual assault and domestic violence is a serious issue in society today.
 “These Hands Don’t Hurt” was initially established to raise awareness and educate college students about these issues.
 Today, that is not enough.

 We must be working to change individual behavior, not just of college men, but of all those around us.
 This change is more complicated and will not be sufficiently achieved wherever the low goal of raising awareness and explaining rules and policies is the standard.
-This matters because we must avoid the false sense of accomplishment.
+This matters because we must avoid a false sense of accomplishment.

 “These Hands Don’t Hurt” will adapt to society today and we can start on college campuses using education, service, and philanthropic projects.
 As the fraternity’s national philanthropy, AKL hopes to lay the foundation for chapters and members to create an environment of support within their campuses and communities.